-As the workplace becomes increasingly digital, new ways of communication and collaboration are emerging every day.
+As the workplace becomes increasingly digital due to the current state of this pandemic, new ways of communication and collaboration are emerging every day.
 Let’s learn about what exactly is a digital workplace and why it really matters.
 Read on…

-What is a workplace?
+What is the workplace?
 We often associate workplaces with an office, because, well, we do most of our work there.

 It is our “place of work” after all.
 However, technology, like everything else, has disrupted the typical workplace by helping employees work remotely.
 Now, thanks to technology, your workplace is wherever you sit down.